ufs-community/uwtools/docs/Users_Guide/getting_started.rst

 Using a Python Environment
 --------------------------

 Users may follow the instructions provided in this section to install conda and/or create virtual environments for their projects.
 These steps are not required to install or run the Unified Workflow Tools package (`uwtools`).
 However, use of conda virtual environments can make it easier to work on multiple projects with conflicting dependencies on the same machine.
-Go to :numref:`Section %s <uwinstall>` to skip directly to `uwtools` installation.
+Go to :numref:`Section %s <new_uwinstall>` to skip directly to `uwtools` installation.

 ^^^^^
 conda